 In Israel, there is a notable severity in the punishment of Arabs compared to Jews for the same offenses (Ratner & Fishman, 1988).
-A study on the discrimination against Arabs found that Arab defendants whose cases were brought to court and prosecuted received harsher punishments than Jews, with this disparity being greater in cases of imprisonment compared to conditional imprisonment, and greater in cases of conditional imprisonment compared to fines.
-Secondly, the differences between the groups are already noticeable at the preliminary stage of case dismissals.
-Thirdly, if we distinguish between the type of punishment (such as a fine or imprisonment) and the severity of the punishment (such as the amount of the fine or the duration of imprisonment), it appears that the difference is mainly in the decision on the type of punishment, not in determining its severity (Rahav et al., 2017).
+A study on the discrimination against Arabs found that Arab defendants whose cases were brought to court and prosecuted received harsher punishments than Jews, with greater disparity in cases of imprisonment compared to conditional imprisonment and cases of conditional imprisonment compared to fines.
+Furthermore, the differences between the groups are noticeable at the preliminary stage of case dismissals.
+If we distinguish between the type of punishment (such as a fine or imprisonment) and the severity of the punishment (such as the fine amount or the duration of imprisonment), it appears that the difference is mainly in deciding the type of punishment, not in determining its severity (Rahav et al., 2017).

-It seems that racial biases and the associated stress in the context of discriminatory law enforcement can affect the health and mental state of the discriminated population (Geier et al., 2023).
-English et al. (2017) found a positive correlation between racial discrimination and depressive symptoms among black men discriminated against by the police and/or the law enforcement system.
+Racial biases and the associated stress in the context of discriminatory law enforcement can affect the health and mental state of the discriminated population (Geier et al., 2023).
+English et al. (2017) found a positive correlation between racial discrimination and depressive symptoms among Black men discriminated against by the police and/or the law enforcement system.

 The Impact of Gender on Conviction and Sentencing

 Research conducted in various countries on the relationship between the gender of defendants and sentencing has pointed to a tendency among judges to treat female defendants more leniently than male defendants, resulting in shorter prison sentences.
-In Lithuania, it was found that female defendants received lighter sentences, manifested in fewer and shorter prison terms, and more alternatives to imprisonment such as community service and fines (Tereškinas et al., 2022).
+A Lithuanian study found that female defendants received lighter sentences, which manifested in fewer and shorter prison terms and more alternatives to imprisonment, such as community service and fines (Tereškinas et al., 2022).
 In France (Philippe, 2017), it was found that female offenders received lighter sentences than male offenders.
-In New Zealand (Jeffries et al., 2003), the judicial process was found to treat women more leniently than men, with fewer prison sentences and shorter prison terms for women.
-In the United States, it was found that the likelihood of receiving a prison sentence for female defendants was lower compared to male defendants, and the prison terms imposed were shorter (Curry et al., 2004; Doerner & Demuth, 2010; Hanrath & Font, 2020; Johnson, 2006).
+In New Zealand (Jeffries et al., 2003), the judicial process was found to treat women more leniently than men, with fewer prison sentences and shorter prison terms.
+Likewise, studies in the United States found that the likelihood of receiving a prison sentence for female defendants was lower compared to male defendants, and the prison terms imposed were shorter (Curry et al., 2004; Doerner & Demuth, 2010; Hanrath & Font, 2020; Johnson, 2006).

-In the Netherlands (De Vogel & de Spa, 2019), it was found that women received lighter sentences than men, were perceived as less responsible, and were more often exempted from prosecution than men.
-Similarly, in Canada (Crocker et al., 2002), it was found that women were more likely to have proceedings discontinued due to incompetence to stand trial.
-In Israel, Bogoch and Don-Yehia (1999) did not find differences in conviction rates between male and female defendants, but female defendants received more lenient sentences.
+In the Netherlands (De Vogel & de Spa, 2019), women received lighter sentences, were perceived as less responsible, and were more often exempted from prosecution than men.
+Studies in Canada (Crocker et al., 2002) found that women were more likely to have proceedings discontinued due to incompetence to stand trial.
+In Israel, Bogoch and Don-Yehia (1999) did not find differences in conviction rates between male and female defendants, but female defendants did receive more lenient sentences.

 Other studies examined the interaction between the judge's gender and the defendant's gender (Ulmer, 2019).
 In some, it was found that female judges imposed harsher sentences on women.
-In Belgium, it was found that female judges imposed harsher sentences on female defendants, while male judges imposed harsher sentences on male defendants (Bielen & Grajzl, 2020).
+In Belgium, for example, researchers found that female judges imposed harsher sentences on female defendants, while male judges imposed harsher sentences on male defendants (Bielen & Grajzl, 2020).